MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 reports in a queue that's drained 1 entry per poll.
 Again, there may be something written in the specifications about this, but it's good enough for now.

+#### Follow-up

+I did try to find more information about the USB HID protocol but was unable to.
+I also tried to figure out how to do [keyrollover, specifically NKRO](https://en.wikipedia.org/wiki/Key_rollover) but could not figure out how to have more registered keys than the `keyboard_report`-struct can fit (6), so the keyboard is `6KRO`, which Is fine by me.

 ## Oled displays

 One of the motivators for using multiple cores were the ability to render to oled on-demand with low latency.